AdobeDocs/workfront.it-IT/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: Alina: ***This is the ONE anchor article for all FAQs about Reporting.
 Add a new FAQ in the TOC at the top first, then add the answer as a section at the bottom.)</p>
 -->

-Di seguito sono riportate le domande frequenti sui report.
+Di seguito sono riportate le domande frequenti sui rapporti.

 ## Requisiti di accesso